YARC-Official/YARG/README.md

     trustExitCode = false
     cmd = 'C:\\Program Files\\Unity\\Hub\\Editor\\2021.3.21f1\\Editor\\Data\\Tools\\UnityYAMLMerge.exe' merge -p "$BASE" "$REMOTE" "$LOCAL" "$MERGED"
 ```
+  - You may need to change the file path depending on where you installed Unity to.
 4. Save and close the file.

 Resolving conflicts: